 Spending an afternoon on your own in Williamsburg, or even a whole day if you have enough time, will give you a very complete view of New York.
 You can stroll through the more touristy part of the neighborhood to the north, but you can also immerse yourself in its Jewish Quarter further south.
 The best way to get there is by ferry (here I leave you the practical guide to use the New York ferry) or directly by subway.
 You can also take the opportunity to get to know Brooklyn in detail.
 I leave you my :::link|text=Guide on what to see and what to do in Brooklyn|element=sc-1-747 so you can go as prepared as possible.

 What to see in Williamsburg

-In this area, you will find alternative places to enjoy a good brunch or a really authentic coffee.
-You can also book a table for lunch or dinner at one of its hipster restaurants or stroll through one of its streets, completely different from those of Manhattan, where industrial buildings of exposed brick and luxury and design hotels and houses prevail.
+In this area you will find alternative places to enjoy a good brunch or a really authentic coffee.
+You can also book a table for lunch or dinner at one of its hipster restaurants or stroll through one of its streets completely different from those of Manhattan, where industrial buildings of exposed brick and luxury and design hotels and houses prevail.

 Is Williamsburg safe?

-But when you get there you will see that, in general, it is a neighborhood full of life, with many New Yorkers going from one place to another (perhaps with less haste than in Manhattan) and full of cafes and quaint stores that give a unique personality to the area.
+But when you get there you will see that, in general, it is a neighborhood full of life, with many New Yorkers going from one place to another (perhaps with less haste than in Manhattan) and full of cafes and curious stores that give a unique personality to the area.